bwarbelton/datasciencecoursera/README.md

 # datasciencecoursera
-For the Coursera "The Data Scientist's Toolbox" course
+For the Coursera "The Data Scientist's Toolbox" course.